 - How will the treatment be integrated into my child’s current program?
 Do not become so infatuated with a given treatment that functional curriculum, vocational life, and social skills are ignored.

-The National Institute of Mental Health suggests a list of questions parents can ask when planning for their child:
+Another good resource, the National Institute of Mental Health, suggests a list of questions parents can ask when planning for their child:

 - How successful has the program been for other children?